 What to Bring

-- Epinephrine auto-injectors (go ahead and pack a special first aid kit)
+- Required medications and medical devices (go ahead and pack a special first aid kit.)

 Nice to Have